Frequently Asked Questions About Midwifery

 Just like any health care provider, midwives can have different levels of education and training.
 Generally, the types of midwives can be broken down into 5 categories.

 - Certified nurse midwife (CNM): A certified nurse midwife has the highest level of education and training among the different types of midwives.
 Certified nurse midwives have completed nursing school and are registered nurses.
-They also complete a master’s degree in nurse midwifery and receive additional training in pregnancy and childbirth.
+They also complete a master or doctorate degree in nurse midwifery and receive additional training in pregnancy and childbirth.
 CNMs are certified by the American Midwifery Certification Board and are recognized as part of the medical community.
 Most work in hospitals or birth centers and some have hospital privileges.
-Our certified nurse midwife Marcia Houpe, MSN, APRN, has earned this level of achievement.
+All health system CNMs have earned this level of achievement.

 - Certified midwives (CM): A certified nurse midwife has the same education and training as a certified midwife, but does not hold a degree in nursing.
 Like CNMs, certified midwives often work with doctors and may work in hospitals or birth centers.
 They are certified by the American College of Nurse Midwives.